CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 # RPI SETUP

-### Create raspbian image with Raspberry Pi Imager
+### Create raspbian image with Raspberry Pi Imager v1.7.3 or later

-- Select 32-bit raspbian
+- Select "Raspberry Pi OS (32-bit)", released 2022-09-22 or later
 - Click on Advanced options and fill in
     - Set hostname (e.g. piquad3a or clairton3c)
     - Enable SSH with username/password